 These kind of insurance policies are not legally required, but are recommended for a number of reasons including the protection they bring to your property against risks such as flood and fire.
-There are a number of insurance policies offering this kind of, and you will need to opt for residential cover as opposed to commercial lets if this is the type of cover you require.
+There are a number of insurance policies offering this kind of landlords insurance, and you will need to opt for residential cover as opposed to commercial lets if this is the type of cover you require.
 If you have a number of properties, however, you may be able to find discounts for a portfolio of property.

 The Number One Mistake That Landlords Make